benshimonz/V1/README.md

 A **property graph's schema** is defined by

 * A set of entity types
-  Entities with the same basic properties are grouped (typed) into an entity type (e.g. Person, Car, Product) For each entity type:
+  Entities with the same basic properties are grouped (typed) into an entity type (e.g. Person, Vehicle, Product) For each entity type:
   * A name
   * A set of properties.
 For each property: name (key) and value type
 * A set of relationship types.
 For each relationship type:
   * A name
   * A set of properties.
 For each property: name (key) and value type
-  * A set of pairs of entity types for which the relationship type holds (e.g. Person owns Phone; Person owns Car)
+  * A set of pairs of entity types for which the relationship type holds (e.g. Person owns Phone; Person owns Vehicle)

 There is no standard way to define property graph schemas.
 Implementations may vary in many aspects: the properties' data types (basic types, categorical, multivalued, composite, nested) and supported operators, the relationship types supported directionality (unidirectional, bidirectional, mixed), constraints (mandatory attributes, relationships cardinality, etc.), entity type hierarchies, relationship type hierarchies, and more.